-In 2018, engineering finds itself in the spotlight with the government making it the UK’s Year of Engineering.
-This celebrates the amazing role that engineering plays in our world: spaceships, ice skates, bubbles in chocolate bars and tools for fighting cancer.
+Back in 2018, engineering found itself in the spotlight with the government making it the UK’s Year of Engineering.
+This then evolved into ‘Engineering: Take A Closer Look’ that continues the celebration of the amazing role that engineering plays in our world: spaceships, ice skates, bubbles in chocolate bars and tools for fighting cancer.
 This sums up the diversity of engineering beautifully.

 About 1.7 million people are employed within UK engineering, and it’s said that 265,000 people need to be entering the UK’s engineering workforce annually to meet demand.

 At ForrestBrown, we know that many of our engineering clients use R&D tax credits to fund new staff.
 We are aware of the positive impact that this can have on their growth and scope of future R&D projects – as well as the wider economy.
 This means that we are acutely aware of the need for supporting STEM talent and STEM education for all.

 With so many people employed in the UK engineering sector, it’s no surprise that it makes a major contribution to the economy – quantified as nearly half a trillion pounds annually.
 But what exactly is the engineering sector?